 Internships may extend beyond the period of time for which the internship is registered.
-Students who begin an internship in the fall may receive an IP grade and be allowed to complete the internship in the spring; students who begin an internship in the spring may receive an IP grade and be allowed to complete the internship in the summer; students who begin an internship in the summer may receive an IP grade and be allowed to complete the internship in the fall.
+Students who begin an internship may receive an IP grade and be allowed to complete the internship in the subsequent semester/term.

-Students should contact their advisor to determine whether they qualify to register for an internship or not.
+Students should contact their advisor to determine whether or not they qualify to register for an internship.